 It was challenging.
 My parents didn’t understand what I was doing.
 They thought I’d find online teaching jobs as my friends do.
 The time was ticking.
 I needed to find an alternative as fast as possible—to silence them, at least.

 For obvious reasons, I needed money to start and own a self-hosted website, paid plugins, and site themes to maximize my writing reach.

 And that’s how I found writing.
-Not as a hobby but a source of income.
+Not as a hobby but as a source of income.
 Yes, writing gives you money.
 That’s the same skill people need for marketing businesses.

 That’s the beauty of writing.